Whole life insurance protects your loved ones for a lifetime

 Taking out policy loans will slow down how quickly the cash value accumulates and reduce policyowner dividends (if it’s a participating whole life insurance policy).
 These consequences occur because the policy loans affect how much the insurance company can invest to earn income.

 You can make partial withdrawals from the cash value in your whole life insurance policy.
 The amount you have paid into the policy (total premium amount thus far) is the maximum amount you can withdraw tax-free.
 Any amount over the cumulative premiums can be taxed.

 Partial withdrawals are not paid back, they’re permanently subtracted from the cash value and the death benefit.
 This means there is now less cash value left to earn dividends, accumulate, and borrow against.

 What is the difference between whole life insurance and term life insurance?

-The main difference between term life insurance and whole life insurance and is how long the coverage lasts, the different features, and the cost.
+The main difference between term life insurance and whole life insurance is how long the coverage lasts, the different features, and the cost.
 Term life insurance is temporary and can range from 10 to 40 years and is the best and most affordable option for families.

 Whole life insurance has lifelong coverage, a savings component that accrues cash value, and can be a better fit for those with long-term financial goals or obligations.
 Because of the added features and length of coverage, whole life insurance is 10-15 times more expensive.